TL-System/plato/docs/Examples.md

-## Implemented Methods
+## Examples of Federated Learning Algorithms

 **To be completed**

-Plato includes the implementation of the existing federated learning methods listed below.
+Plato includes implementations of some existing federated learning algorithms, listed below.

 |  Method  | Instruction | Tested  |
 | :------: | :---------- | :-----: |